botify-hq/developers-docs/api_docs/markdowns/api/rate-limit.md

 ## Need more?

-If you need limits to be raised, please contact us at [support@botify.com](mailto:support@botify.com).
+If you need limits to be raised, please contact your account manager.